The Books of Faerie: Back up strips

 The first back-up strip story reintroduced the troll Sturm, telling a tale set in his youth of how he met a beautiful lady and returned her "silver treasure" – actually a snake that had caused the death of his two older brothers – to her.
-In return for his kindness, Sturm has his two brothers returned to him, and is gifted a wristlet that lets him walk under water without harm – something that "may help you to save Faerie one day, when all seems lost".
+In return for his kindness, Sturm has his two brothers returned to him, and is gifted a wristlet that lets him walk under water without harm.
 The second told a tale of young Auberon being attacked by monsters in the night, but saved by a creature called the Gyvv that he has befriended that Bridie his nursemaid eventually identifies as a mythical creature called a Fotch.
-The third tale told of a young girl called Bryony who is seduced by a Kelpie – a male sea-dwelling creature that seduces young girls and drowns them once it has grown bored of them.
+The third tale told of a young girl called Bryony who is seduced by a Kelpie, a male sea-dwelling creature that seduces young girls and drowns them once it has grown bored of them.
 She distrusts the creature, but eventually believes its protestations that this time is different and ends up dead on the beach within days.

 The final tale showed the Gyvv and an unnamed woman discussing the history of Faerie once its time had ended, "setting the stage for the new ongoing series".
 The history ran from Faerie's first ruler Huon the Small, to mad Magnus and his rejection of his illegitimate son the Amadan, to the modern day of Faerie.
 The history revealed some snippets of information about Molly, suggesting that she became a queen of Faerie after marrying the unnamed woman's son, and worked with the Gyvv and Sturm to defeat numerous threats to Faerie, such as the woman with the "silver treasure" and the Wild Hunt.
 The tale closed with the woman and the Gyvv resolving to "cast the spell that will spin out the realm of Faerie once again", suggesting that the events seen in the history might belong in an alternate, previous version of the realm.